What is Platinum 850? Is it Real and What is its Worth?

 Platinum 850 is a platinum alloy containing 85% pure platinum and 15% other metals like palladium or copper.
-While less pure than platinum 950 or 900, it remains a high-quality, more affordable option for jewelry making.
+Platinum 850 is less pure than platinum 950 or 900, but it’s still a high-quality, more affordable option for jewelry making.

-It’s commonly used in fine jewelry and marked with “850 Plat” or “850 Pt” hallmarks.
-However, investment-grade platinum bullion uses only platinum 999, not 850.
+This alloy commonly used in fine jewelry where it’s marked with “850 Plat” or “850 Pt” hallmarks.
+Investment-grade platinum bullion uses only platinum 999, not 850.

 What is Platinum 850 (Definition and Meaning)?

 Platinum 850 is a platinum alloy that consists of 85% pure platinum and 15% other metals.
-These other metals, which could be palladium, copper, or other platinum group metals (PGMs), are added to enhance the alloy’s properties, such as durability and workability for jewelry making.
+These other metals can be palladium, iridium copper, or other platinum group metals (PGMs).
+These metals are added to enhance the alloy’s properties, such as durability and workability for jewelry making.

 Platinum 850 isn’t as pure as platinum 950 or even platinum 900, but it’s still considered a high-quality platinum alloy that’s also more affordable that platinum 900 and 950.